Android-for-Python/Android-for-Python-Users/README.md

 First connect the device via USB, on the Android device enable 'Developer Mode' and 'USB debugging'.

-If Buildozer was run on a virtual machine then it may not be able to use the the physical USB port and the 'deploy run logcat' options will not work.
+If Buildozer was run on a virtual machine such as WSL then it may not be able to use the the physical USB port and the 'deploy run logcat' options will not work.
 [In this case use adb instead.](#appendix-a--using-adb)

-If Buildozer was run on a WSL then it may not be able to use the the physical USB port and the 'debug deploy run logcat' options will not work.
-[In this case use adb instead.](#appendix-d--debugging-on-wsl)

 Successful setup is indicated by log output similar to:
 ```